Feature Articles: Food, Fitness and Holidays

-If muted, pastel colors are your goal, you might try some natural egg dyes.
+If muted pastel colors are your goal, you might try some natural egg dyes.
 One method is to place a hard-cooked egg in a plastic sandwich bag with some dye material (see list below for ideas) and a small amount of water.
 Tie bag closed.
 The press and seal bags are not suggested as the seal may pop during cooking.
 Simmer 10 minutes in hot water, and then cool.
-Remove the bag from the cool water.
-Untie the bag and remove the egg.
+Remove the bag from the cool water, untie it and remove the egg.
 Different colors will be left on the egg from the natural materials.

-What are some natural materials that would make good dyes?
-There are a number of fruits and plants that make good dyes but those listed in the chart below are the ones available this time of year.
+There are a number of natural materials, like fruits and plants, that make good dyes.
+Those listed in the chart below are the ones available this time of year.
 As mentioned, most of these will be pale colors, but will still be quite pretty.

 |Dandelion||Flowers or roots||Yellow|